Irregular cusps of ball quotients: Introduction

 \section{Introduction}

 When calculating the order of modular forms on modular curves at cusps, we need to consider whether the cusp is regular or not.
-If it is irregular, then the order of modular forms is defined as a half of the order determined by its Fourier expansion at the cusp.
-More precisely, irregular cusps of modular curves are cusps whose width are strictly smaller than the period for Fourier expansion and this is explained in detail in \cite{DS}.
-In the case of orthogonal Shimura varieties, Ma \cite{irregular} defined and studied irregular cusps.
-He classified the structure of discriminant groups for the case of discriminant kernel when there may exist irregular cusps on the modular varieties and constructed examples.
-Finally, he showed the low slope cusp form trick, claiming that orthogonal Shimura varieties are of general type.
-This modifies the low weight cusp form trick \cite[Theorem 1.1]{GHS} when the modular varieties have irregular cusps.
-On the other hand, in the adjoint case, Ma \cite{boundary} proved there is no branch divisor on the boundary of any toroidal compactification of modular varieties.
+If it is irregular, then the order of the modular forms is defined as half the order determined by its Fourier expansion at the cusp.
+More precisely, irregular cusps of modular curves are cusps whose width are strictly smaller than the period for Fourier expansion; this is explained in detail in \cite{DS}.
+In the case of orthogonal modular varieties, Ma \cite{irregular} defined and studied irregular cusps.
+He classified the structures of discriminant groups for the case of discriminant kernel when irregular cusps may exist on the orthogonal modular varieties and constructed examples.
+Finally, he proved the low slope cusp form trick, which is a modification of the low weight cusp form trick \cite[Theorem 1.1]{GHS} when the irregular cusps arise, and used it to show that some orthogonal modular varieties are of general type.